-Telecommuters are a relatively large percentage of the workforce: 11.24% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Marblehead telecommute to their jobs.
+Overall, about 10.13% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Marblehead is a great place for families with children to consider.
 First of all, many other families with children live here, making Marblehead a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Marblehead has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Marblehead’s overall crime rate is lower than average for the country.

-One of the nice things about Marblehead is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Marblehead is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Marblehead home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Marblehead residents report their race to be White, followed by Asian.
+The greatest number of Marblehead residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Marblehead include English, Italian, German, and Russian.